viet34tqc/notebook/technical-terms.md

 ### DNS record types

 - `A` Record: points a domain (or subdomain) to an IP address
 - `CNAME` Record (Canonical name record): points a domain to another domain.
 This is used when a site has subdomains, such as shop.myblog.com or donations.myblog.com.
 These are subdomains of myblog.com.
-Let’s say that each of these subdomains has a CNAME record containing the value “myblog.com.”
+Let's say that each of these subdomains has a CNAME record containing the value "myblog.com."
 Since the DNS is looking for an IP address, when the CNAME record is accessed, a further lookup is carried out at myblog.com (as this is the value contained in the CNAME file).
-It will then return the IP address stored in myblog.com’s A record.
+It will then return the IP address stored in myblog.com's A record.
 This means that these subdomains are aliases of the main domain, and the canonical name (or true name) of these subdomains is actually 'myblog.com'
 - `MX` Record: point email to a particular mail server.
 Like a CNAME, MX Entries must point to a domain and never point directly to an IP address.

 ## CSRF and XSS